Yomna-Eid/EGU25-Poster/README.md

     1.3.1.2.
 Then using the Guass-Quadrature method\
   1.3.2.
 Flowchart of methodology\
   1.3.3.
 Maps of the datasets 1&2 over the study area\
   1.3.4.
-Logos of the project, ifgi, uni, egu, QR-Code of Github repo, QR-Code of voting for student competition\
+Logos of the project, ifgi, uni, egu, QR-Code of Github repo, QR-Code of voting for student competition

 2. Template\
   2.1.
-Posterdown package (Betterland) in R\
+Posterdown package (Betterland) in R {https://github.com/brentthorne/posterdown/wiki/posterdown_betterland}